"Properties and quantities of marine litter do not cause harm to the coastal and marine environment"

 During the last five years the Commission services organised a series of workshops and stakeholders meetings at various levels to explore and implement solutions for marine litter.
 An important milestone was the International Conference on Prevention and Management of Marine Litter in European Seas that took place in Berlin, Germany, from 10 to 12 April, 2013.

-Within the Regional Seas Conventions around Europe, action plans on marine litter are finalized and under implementation (Mediterranean and Northeast Atlantic), under development (Baltic) or starting (Black Sea).
+Within the Regional Seas Conventions around Europe, action plans on marine litter are finalized and under implementation (Mediterranean and Northeast Atlantic) and (Baltic) or starting (Black Sea).
 They focus on prevention or reduction of marine litter address both land- and sea-based sources of marine litter, through a range of actions at national or regional level such as improved waste and waste water management, port reception facilities, targeted fishing for litter, education, awareness raising and outreach activities.
-The EU as a Contracting Party to the Regional Seas Conventions, participates actively in the development and implementation of these action plans.
+The EU participates actively in the development and implementation of these action plans.

 The Global Partnership on Marine Litter